GovTechSG/purple-a11y/INTEGRATION.md

 Returns:
 - Object containing the number of mustFix and goodToFix issue occurrences for this scan run e.g. `{ mustFix: 1, goodToFix: 5 }`

-`testThresholdsAndReset()`
+`testThresholds()`

-Checks the accumulated issue occurrences count against the specified threshold and resets the issues count
+Checks the accumulated issue occurrences count against the specified threshold.

-- Throws an error if the number of accumulated mustFix or goodToFix issue occurrences exceeds either of the specified thresholds
+- Terminates purpleA11y instance and throws an error if the number of accumulated mustFix or goodToFix issue occurrences exceeds either of the specified thresholds

 `async terminate()`